Particular/docs.particular.net/servicecontrol/troubleshooting.md

  1. Log on to the machine hosting ServiceControl.
  1. Open ServiceControl Management.
- 1. Click the on the ServiceControl instance that is Running and needs to be examined.
+ 1. Click the on the ServiceControl instance that is running and needs to be examined.
  1. Click the URL under 'Host'.
 A valid response with JSON data will be received.
  1. If having issues remotely connecting to ServiceControl.
 Verify that firewall settings do not block access to the ServiceControl port specified in the URL.